PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation

 \subsection{Audio-Driven Facial Dynamics Score}

 Existing metrics in audio-to-talking face generation often focus on individual aspects of talking face video (\textit{e.g.,} visual quality~\cite{10378582}, audio-lip synchronization~\cite{Chung16a}).
-There is a need for a comprehensive metric that evaluates realistic facial details, temporal alignment, and motion coherency.
-The Audio-Driven Facial Dynamics (ADFD) score addresses this by assessing both the spatial alignment and dynamic movement of facial landmarks over time, advancing beyond traditional metrics by incorporating these additional factors relative to the audio.
-The audio-driven facial dynamics score is formulated as:
+There is a need for a comprehensive metric that evaluates realistic facial details, temporal alignment, and motion coherence.
+To this end, we advocate Audio-Driven Facial Dynamics (ADFD) that assesses both the spatial alignment and dynamic movement of facial landmarks over time, advancing beyond traditional metrics by incorporating these additional factors relative to the audio.
+The ADFD metric is formulated as:

-where, $T$ represents the total number of frames in a video, $L_{i}^{gen}$ and $L_{i}^{gt}$ are arrays of generated and ground truth landmarks, respectively, at each time step $t$. $d$ is the maximum distance between two points in the frame, which is used for normalization.
+where, $T$ represents the total number of frames in a video, $L_{i}^{gen}$ and $L_{i}^{gt}$ are the arrays of generated and ground truth landmarks, respectively, at each time step $t$. $d$ is the maximum distance between two points in the frame, which is used for normalization.
 Motion vectors of the generated and ground truth landmarks at time step $t$ are represented by $M_{t}^{gen}$ and $M_{t}^{gt}$.
 To determine these motion vectors, we calculate the difference between two consecutive frames. $w_1$ and $w_2$ are the balancing parameters.

 The ADFD score has two main parts.
 The first quantifies the spatial alignment of facial landmarks between generated and ground-truth talking face videos by measuring the normalized Euclidean distance between the corresponding landmarks.
 The second part assesses the motion coherence and temporal consistency of the facial movements by calculating the cosine similarity of the motion vectors.
 This part evaluates the extent to which the direction and scale of facial movements in the generated video correspond with those in the ground truth over time.
 To accommodate specific research needs, ADFD can be fine-tuned using adjustable weights ($w_1$ and $w_2$), allowing one to prioritize certain aspects of the evaluation.
 Further, to ensure that all values reflect degrees of similarity on a non-negative scale, the range of the cosine similarity component has been adjusted from $[-1,1]$ to $[0,1]$.
 A high value in the ADFD score (close to $1$) signifies that the generated talking face video not only aligns well spatially but also demonstrates temporal consistency across frames.